 Not a geomagnetic storm.
 An individual particle doesn't carry a magnetic field that can couple or disturb the magnetic field of Earth.

 Solar wind - day and night side because of reconnection processes.
 Particles - mainly on the day side.

-The consequence of a solar flare is a radio black out
+The impact of a solar flare is a radio black out

-The consequence of a troubled solar wind, is a geomagnetic storm.
+The impact of a solar wind disturbance, is a geomagnetic storm.